Goodman Bookkeeping & Tax Services

 Donations - - - - - - - -

-The valuation calculation will be completed at your appointment but all clients must fill out the receipts in detail prior to your appointment otherwise the return will be placed on our HOLD pile until the information is received prior to filing.
+The valuation calculation will be completed at your appointment but all clients must fill out the receipts in detail prior to your appointment otherwise the return will be placed on our HOLD pile until the information is received.

 B E W A R E